Offshore wind power in the United States: Environmental

 Offshore wind energy development in the United States has both positive and negative environmental impacts.
 One of the primary environmental benefits is the reduction of greenhouse gas emissions by displacing fossil fuel-based energy sources.
 According to the Ocean Conservancy, the Biden Administration's goal of 30 GW of offshore energy by 2030 could reduce carbon emissions by up to 78 million metric tons annually and generate enough energy to power 10 million homes.
 Additionally, a study conducted in 2014 in Michigan analyzed the effects of offshore wind farms on the Great Lakes region and found improvement in local air quality.
 Results from this study indicated a decrease in all common air pollutants as a result of the development of offshore wind energy, as well as a projected 25% decrease in CO_{2} emissions by 2050.

 There is also evidence that below the surface, offshore wind farms can provide positive environment effects.
 The covering used to protect the anchoring mechanisms have been shown to create habitats for marine life.
 Additionally, artificial reefs can be installed to mitigate damage to marine life resulting from turbine installation.
 Furthermore, depending on how fishing is managed near offshore wind turbines, wind farms could function similarly to marine protected areas, which could have tremendously positive impacts on the environment, protecting it from extractive activities and creating an artificial reef effect that could propagate up the food web, increasing local biodiversity and abundance.
 Because of the spillover effect, nearby regions may experience similar benefits.
+In 2018 a series of interviews collected the views of recreational anglers, tackle shops, and charter operators near the Block Island Wind Farm.
+The majority of the interviewees commented on an increase in marine life surrounding the turbines.
+They also noted an increase in the variety of fish species as a result of the changed environment.